tasmikhair/Mobile-Banking-System/README.md

-# Mobile-Banking-System
+# SafePay
-A Mobile Banking System built with C++
+A Mobile Banking System for Smart Phone Users

 # Proposed System
 Mobile Banking System is a software which refers to money transfer system.